superjoe2000/workshop-iac-bicep-labs/labfiles/Day 1/Module 2 Introduction to Bicep Templates/Lab01/readme.md

 Ensure that you are working in the proper lab subdirectory.

-You can use the 'deploy.sh' bash script to deploy the main.bicep template in the Terminal of VSCode.
+You can use the deploy.sh bash script to deploy the main.bicep template in the Terminal of VSCode.
 Ensure that you have selected a bash shell for the terminal.

 ![VSCode Menu](../../../../images/vscode_menubar.png)
 ![Select Bash](../../../../images/vscode-bash.png)